Raiondesu/intl-schematic/packages/plugins/processors/README.md

 // Notice the plugins array parameter const t = createTranslator(getDocument, [
-  // Requires the LocaleProviderPlugin to work properly LocaleProviderPlugin(() => new Intl.Locale(navigator.language)),
+  // Requires the LocaleProviderPlugin to cache processors properly,
+  // but can work without it
+  LocaleProviderPlugin(() => new Intl.Locale(navigator.language)),

   // Here, we will use the default processors,